Mikoyan MiG-31: Export

 In 1992 Russia offered the MiG-31 to Finland, which had a selection programme ongoing for a new fighter, but the offer was not submitted to the program, where Russia had submitted the MiG-29.
-Finland didn't take up the offer, and chose the new fighter from the selection programme.
+Finland did not accept the offer, and chose the new fighter from the selection programme.

 Syria ordered eight MiG-31E aircraft in 2007 for the Syrian Air Force.
 The order was suspended in May 2009 reportedly either due to Israeli pressure or lack of Syrian funds.